Go Backpacking

 Hanoi coffee shops are everywhere to be seen and impossible to miss.

+Grab a 6-inch stool and pull yourself up to a street coffee shop in Vietnam.
 Order a couple of rounds, and you'll be ready to start the day.
-In another few hours, stop again and order another!
+In a few hours, stop again and order another!

-A quick ca phe sua da is a battery charge that allows you to keep going, fighting the traffic, working, or plugging away on whatever task may be at hand.
+People don't just drink an energy-buzzing shot of java in the morning; many drink it throughout the day.
+A quick ca phe sua da is a battery charge that you going, fighting the traffic, working, or plugging away on whatever task may be at hand.

 By the way, as I sit here writing this, I'm happily sipping on a cup of black Vietnamese coffee!